Clarksville, Tennessee: Government

 In 1907, Clarksville was among several cities in Tennessee that gained legislative approval to adopt a board of commission form of government, with commissioners elected by at-large voting.
 Its population was 9,000.
 Other cities adopting a board of commission were Chattanooga and Knoxville in 1911, Nashville in 1913, and Jackson, Tennessee in 1915.
-The result of this change favored election of candidates favored by the majority in each city.
+The result of this change favored the election of candidates favored by the majority in each city.
 It closed out minorities from being able to elect candidates of their choice to represent them in local government.

-Clarksville changed its government system, and in the 21st century has a 12-member city council elected from single-member districts, which has increased the range of representation.
-In 2015, four of the members are African American and eight are white.
-The mayor is elected at-large.
-Mayor Joe Pitts was elected in 2019 and defeated former Mayor Kim McMillan who was the first woman mayor of any Tennessee city with more than 100,000 population.
+Clarksville changed its government system, and in the 21st century, has a 12-member city council elected from single-member districts, which has increased the range of representation.
+In 2015, four of the members were African American, and eight were white.
+The mayor is elected at large.
+Mayor Joe Pitts was first elected in 2018, when he defeated former Mayor Kim McMillan who was the first woman mayor of any Tennessee city with more than 100,000 population.